HAL-lucination/MangaTextDetection/README.md

 MangaTextDetection
 ==================

+Forked from an ancient repo.
+Updated with new Tesseract models and Python interface.
+Compatibility updated to Python 3.7.
 Experiments in text localization and detection in raw manga scans.
-Mostly using OpenCV python API.
+Mostly using OpenCV, PIL and python API.

 Overview
 --------
-This repository holds some experiments I did in summer 2013 during a sudden interest in text detection in images.
-It uses some standard techniques (run length smoothing, connected component analysis) and some experimental stuff.
-Overall, I was able to get in the neighborhood of where I wanted to be, but the results are very processing intensive and not terribly reliable.
+This repository holds some experiments ~I did in summer 2013 during a sudden interest~ I did in summer 2020 in text detection in images.
+It uses some standard image processing techniques (run length smoothing, connected component analysis) and some experimental stuff.
+Overall, the result is okay.
+Will add more codes to search for masks in the near future.

 State
 -----